Health Canada

 • IGRs

-• plantations
+• Antimicrobial

 • mushrooms growing in mushroom houses

-• indoor hydroponically-grown food plants
+• indoor hydroponically-, soil-, or soilless media-grown food plants

-• greenhouses cleared of edible crops, but containing soil and growth media
+Greenhouses cleared of edible crops, but containing soil and growth media

 6. Greenhouse Non-Food Crops